MacsiDigital/laravel-eloquent-extended/README.md

 ### Route Model Binding

-You can use {item:slug} in routes to automatically retireve items by their slug.
-Jsut remember to Typehint the model in teh controller/Route action
+You can use {item:slug} in routes to automatically retrieve items by their slug.
+Just remember to Typehint the model in the controller/Route action.

 ## Testing